 - You must submit a digital copy of your manuscript.
-Hard copy submissions are not accepted. - Keep the format of your manuscript simple and clear.
-We will set your manuscript according to our style-do not try to "design" the document. - The manuscript, including the title page, abstract and keywords, text, references, figure captions, and tables should be typewritten, double-spaced in 12-point font with 1-inch margins all around and saved as one file. - Each figure should be saved as its own separate file.
+Hard-copy submissions are not accepted. - Keep the format of your manuscript simple and clear.
+We will set your manuscript according to our style-do not try to "design" the document. - The manuscript, including the title page, abstract and keywords, text, references, figure captions, and tables should be typewritten, double-spaced in 12-point font with 1-inch margins all around and saved as one file. - Page and line numbers should be included. - Each figure should be saved as a separate file.
 Do not embed figures within the manuscript file.
-This requires special handling by Thieme's Production Department. - Keep abbreviations to a minimum and be sure to explain all of them the first time they are used in the text. - The manuscripts should be written in American English. - The authors should use Système International (SI) measurements.
+This requires special handling by Thieme's Production Department. - Keep abbreviations to a minimum and be sure to explain all of them the first time they are used in the text. - The manuscripts should be written in American English. - The authors should use International System of Units (SI) measurements.
 For clarity, nonmetric equivalents may be included in parentheses following the SI measurements. - Use generic names for drugs.
 You may cite proprietary names in parentheses along with the name and location of the manufacturer. - Credit suppliers and manufacturers of equipment, drugs, and other brand-name material mentioned in the manuscript within parentheses, giving the company name and primary location. - Additional material, which is not pivotal, but supporting in nature to the theme of the manuscript, can be submitted as "Supplementary Material" and will be published only online (not in print).